Top 15 Automated API Testing Tools 2025

 3. Bruno (Best for developers who want full control)

-Bruno is a blazing-fast, offline-first, and fully open-source API client designed to rethink how developers manage and test APIs.
-It is even challenging traditional cloud-based tools like Postman and Insomnia.
+Bruno is a blazing-fast, offline-first, fully open-source API client designed to rethink how developers manage and test APIs.
+It even challenges cloud-based tools like Postman and Insomnia.

-Instead of relying on cloud sync or proprietary formats, Bruno introduces a developer-centric approach: API collections are saved directly to your local filesystem in a human-readable, version-controllable format using .bru files, which is its own plain-text markup language.
+Instead of relying on cloud sync or proprietary formats, Bruno stores API collections directly in your local filesystem as human-readable, version-controllable .bru files—its own plain-text markup language.

-• GitOps-minded devs who want full traceability of their API changes
+- GitOps-focused teams who want full traceability of API changes

-• Tinkerers and open-source advocates looking for scriptable API tooling
+- Open-source enthusiasts and tinkerers looking for scriptable tooling

 Pricing: Completely free and open-source under the MIT License